Ingredients

 - 3 lbs Chicken (cut into 1-inch size pieces.
 See notes 1 for options)

-- Beer Batter Mix (See Notes 2 for details)
+- 1 batch of Beer Batter Mix (See Notes 2 for details)

 - 12-16 oz Light Colored Beer (like a golden Ale (See notes 3 for substitutes))